Editor's note: This article was originally published in July, and has been updated in December to reflect the year's continued health wins.

 Though half of the world’s population menstruates, stigma surrounding menstruation has allowed period poverty to occur around the world.
 Students who cannot afford period products often skip school when they’re menstruating, and stigma prevents people from asking for help and resources, leading to hygiene and sanitation issues.

-The neglected tropical disease trachoma is a bacterial infection that primarily affects the eye and can lead to blindness if left untreated.
+The neglected tropical disease (NTD) trachoma is a bacterial infection that primarily affects the eye and can lead to blindness if left untreated.
 As a highly infectious disease, trachoma has been classified as a public health problem in 44 countries by the WHO.

 As government leaders and public health agencies make strides to end the COVID-19 pandemic for everyone, everywhere, Global Citizens must demand increased investment in research to treat diseases that affect millions of people around the world.